-Allegations of document forgery, particularly with the intent to defraud, is pursued aggressively by local law enforcement and prosecutors in South Florida.
+Allegations of document forgery, particularly with the intent to defraud, are pursued aggressively by local law enforcement and prosecutors in South Florida.

 At The Ansara Law Firm, our Fort Lauderdale forgery defense attorneys are committed to helping our clients vigorously fight these types of charges, or else reduce the potential negative impact the offense will have on their future.